Fiona Cummins’ debut thriller, Rattle, is a mess.

 So – because Cummins needs him to – while Fitzroy is investigating Clara’s disappearance, the Bone Collector takes an interest in Erdman’s son, Jakey, who has a) a terrible name, and b) an especially rare bone disease which effectively traps him in his own body.

 Despite the fact he has a perfectly good bone-deformed child at home he hasn’t even started on yet, the Bone Collector sets out to get the boy.
-While also setting out to leave a load of rabbit skeletons as his calling card (no serial who deliberately planted clues at the scene ever got caught).
+While also setting out to leave a load of rabbit skeletons as his calling card (no serial killer who deliberately planted clues at the scene ever got caught).

 Then – no plot happens for two-thirds of the book.